Robust propensity score weighting estimation under missing at random: Proposed method

-Combining the above results, we can establish the following lemma. \begin{lemma} Let $\pi_0(\bx)$ be the working propensity score model.
-Given $f_0^{(0)}$ in (\ref{dr5}), the final propensity score weight function (\ref{dr1}) minimizing the Kullback-Leibler divergence in (\ref{kl}) subject to the balancing condition (\ref{moment}) is given by
+Combining the above results, we can establish the following lemma. \begin{lemma} Given the PS function $\pi_1^{(0)}(\bx)$ from the working PS model, the final PS function minimizing the Kullback-Leibler divergence in (\ref{kl}) subject to the balancing condition (\ref{moment}) is given by